Australian bank stress tests show mortgage vulnerability

 Australian banks seem safer than they actually are given their concentration on mortgage debt, which has lower risk weights than other assets, Byres said.

-Even so, Australian banks are already well capitalized and Byres conceded that stress test modeling revealed that any housing losses would be nowhere near the scale of those seen in the U.S. mortgage crisis.
+Even so, Australian banks are already well capitalised and Byres conceded that stress test modelling revealed that any housing losses would be nowhere near the scale of those seen in the U.S. mortgage crisis.

 A government-backed inquiry tasked with providing a blueprint for Australia’s financial system over the next decade is due to release a final report this month, and expectations have grown that it could recommend a higher capital regime for Australia’s “Big Four” banks.